 Manuel Dunkel (b.
 2.11.1971) comes from the city of Vantaa, Finland.
-Since mid-90´s he established as one of the essential voices in Finnish jazz scene.
-Dunkel´s playing is charcterized by rich saxophone sound, melodically strong lines and intense swing.
+Since the mid-90´s he was established as one of the essential voices in Finnish jazz scene.
+Dunkel´s playing is charcterized by focused saxophone sound, melodically sophisticated lines and solid time feel.

-In the early 2000’s Dunkel toured Far-East with Espoo Big Band and with Jukka Perko & Hurmio Orchestra (a band which recorded succesful CD for the Blue-Note).
-2001 he toured Finland and Sweden with his his scandinavian band TONIC, featuring norwegian keyboardist Christian Wallumrød and swedish trumpeter Anders Bergcrantz.
+In the early 2000’s Dunkel toured Far East with Espoo Big Band and with Jukka Perko & Hurmio Orchestra (a band which recorded succesful CD for the Blue Note Records).
+In 2001 he toured Finland and Sweden with his his scandinavian band TONIC, featuring norwegian keyboardist Christian Wallumrød and swedish trumpeter Anders Bergcrantz.

-Since late -90’s Dunkel has toured several times in Mid-Europe various groups such as his own quartet, Platypus Ensemble and UMO Jazz Orchestra.
+Since late -90’s Dunkel has toured several times in Mid Europe various groups such as his own quartet, Platypus Ensemble and UMO Helsinki Jazz Orchestra.

 Since 1997 Dunkel´s quartet has toured several times in Finland and performed on international jazz festivals in Finland, France, Greece, Morocco and Serbia.
 Dunkel has released six solo albums and they include mainly his original music for a quartet.
-“Meeting Point” (Texicalli Records) was released in 2013 and it features a jazz quartet and a string quartet arranged by Dunkel.
+“Meeting Point” (Texicalli Records) was released in 2013 and it includes music for a jazz quartet and string quartet composed and arranged by Dunkel.

-As a featured soloist Dunkel has performed in Estonia, Finland, Sweden, Turkey, Japan.
+As a featured soloist Dunkel has performed in Estonia, Finland, Sweden, Turkey and Japan.
 He has also worked with internationally renowed jazz musicians such as Anders Bergcrantz, Paul Jackson, Rick Margitza, Eric Truffaz and Kenny Wheeler.

-In 2011 Dunkel received prestigous Yrjö -award from the Finnish Jazz Federation.
+In 2011 Dunkel received the prestigous Yrjö -award from the Finnish Jazz Federation.

-In 2019 he won shared 3. prize on international Esko Linnavalli Big Band composition contest in Helsinki, Finland.
+In 2019 he won the shared 3. prize on the International Esko Linnavalli Big Band composition contest in Helsinki, Finland.